jerickjoe111/launch-school/JS230/04_libraries.md

 The global `fetch()` method asynchronously sends an HTTTP request, returning a Promise fulfilled when the response has fully arrived; the fulfillment value of this promise is a `Response` object.

 Note that this method is only rejected upon network errors(mainly, permission issues), and not upon HTTP errors, for instance, 4xx errors, etc. It's the developer's task to handle each scenario via the `Response` object interface.

+Also, `fetch()` won't send cookies by default; it's the developer's task to set the `credentials` parameter in the configuration object to `include` or `same-origin`.
+That last value means that the request will send credentials only if the request URL is on the same origin as the calling script.

 Syntax: